adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 ## Advanced and theoretical pitfalls and attacks

 I've talked a lot about two attacks on rate limiters: avoiding being limited and exhausting server memory.
 I've done this because rate limiters are what led me to this topic and because causing a map of IPs to fill memory was an obvious danger in many implementations.

-TODO: but the I talk a bunch about rate limiters

 But rate limiters are only one "security-related" use of `X-Forwarded-For`, and there are more, cooler possibilities for badness!
 They're harder to find or reproduce, but they should be fun to speculate on...